Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 There are ways to do it, such as adding it to the end of a valid formula.
 This however expect you to be able to generate valid formulas.

-In general, I think there is not much grace in spending time to auto-generate failures, and there are infinite possibilities to do so.
+In general, I think there is not much grace in spending time to auto-generate failures and there are infinite possibilities to do so.
 <br><br>
 The real problem boils down to this:

-A test should test logic, and not introduce logic.
+A test should test logic and not introduce logic.

 While the property may be simple, the *arbitrary* instance is not - it is a potentially huge and debatable implementation.
 <br><br>
 Think about the bracket-example:

-Writing an arbitrary instance for this can be somewhat easy be done by defining the depth, an arbitrary instance for an un-bracketed formula and some randomness.
+Writing an arbitrary instance for this can be somewhat easy done by defining the depth, an arbitrary instance for an un-bracketed formula and some randomness.
 I think everyone will be able to do that.

 However, it's not